 The flower petals can also be harvested to make a herbal tea.

-The dandelion root can also be harvested and used as a coffee substitute.
+The dandelion root can also be harvested, roasted, and used as a coffee substitute.
 Bake the roots in the oven until crispy and brown, then grind and use as you would coffee grounds.